FabricMC/community/docs/channels.md

 This category contains channels that you can use when you need help with your mods.
 Please ensure that you give as much information as possible — "it's not working" isn't enough information for us to help you.

+* `#mod-dev`: A forum style general mod development help channel best suited for sustained, focused support or long running queries.
+It can make sense to move to this channel from other channels if a long pause in support it required if you choose to open a thread here after requesting help elsewhere, please link all prior discussions from other channels so that others can not waste time on things already covered.
+Please do not open a thread in this channel and spam the link in other channels.
+Other modders will respond in your thread if they are willing to help.
+Please keep discussion on topic to the original post.

-* `#mod-dev-1`, `#mod-dev-2` & `#mod-dev-3`: These channels may be used for general development support when working on a mod.
+* `#mod-dev-1` and `#mod-dev-2`: These channels may be used for general development support when working on a mod.
 There are multiple channels to enable multiple help sessions to happen at the same time, so please read the channel before posting and don't talk over or bury another active help session.

   Additionally, pick one channel and stick with it — don't post your question in more than one channel.
 It's also worth remembering that everyone that helps out in these channels is working on a voluntary basis, and there may not be someone available to help when you post your question.

   If you feel that your question is being ignored, it's likely that nobody is around that knows how to help you.
 In this case, just wait a while and try again later.

 * `#mod-dev-kotlin`: If your mod is being written in Kotlin, you can seek Kotlin-specific help with it in this channel.
 Please note that this channel is only suitable for Kotlin-specific questions, and you should use one of the regular `mod-dev` channels if a Java developer is likely to be able to help you.

+* `#mod-dev-mixin`: Discussion and support for the [SpongePowered Mixin](https://github.com/FabricMC/Mixin) library as used in Fabric mods, and it's related extension libraries.
+Ask questions, share insights, and troubleshoot issues with mixins.
+Remember to keep questions focused on Mixin usage  (not general Java/Fabric topics) and show relevant code snippets and error logs when asking for help.

+* `#mod-dev-rendering`: A place to discuss rendering in Fabric mods.

+* `#mod-dev-worldgen`: A place to discuss Minecraft worldgen as it relates to fabric modding. when asking for help please be sure to share any relevant json files, as well as any code you may have written. be sure to describe your problem thoroughly to enable efficient asynchronous communication.

+* `#dev-talk`: Discussion of fabric modding, by modders.
+This channel is not for support, please use other channels for support.

 * `#bot-posting`: This is our bot commands channel and you should make use of it when you're working with the community bots, where possible.
 Use this channel instead of creating spam in other channels, as bot use can significantly disrupt the flow of a channel.